Mityuha/fresh-bakery/README.md

 2. Unused `write_1_bytes` and `write_2_bytes` objects.
 Do we need them?

 Let's try to fix both cases.
 First, why do we need `_file_obj` and `file_obj` objects?
-- The first `Cake` initiates `FileWrapper` object, i.e. calls `__init__` method;
+- The first `Cake` for `_file_obj` initiates `FileWrapper` object, i.e. calls `__init__` method;
-- the second `Cake` calls context-manager, i.e. `__enter__` method.
+- the second `Cake` for `file_obj` calls context-manager, i.e. `__enter__` method.

 Actually, we can merge these two statements into single one:
 ```python
 # class FileBakery(Bakery):
     file_obj: FileWrapper = Cake(Cake(FileWrapper, "hello.txt"))
 ```
-What about unused arguments?
+So, what about unused arguments?
 OK, let's re-write this gist a little bit.
 First, let's declare the list of strings we want to write:
 ```python
 # class FileBakery(Bakery):
     strs_to_write: list[str] = Cake(["hello, ", "world"])
 ```
 How to apply function to every string in this list?
-There are several ways to do it and one of these is built-in [`map`](https://docs.python.org/3/library/functions.html#map) function.
+There are several ways to do it.
+One of them is built-in [`map`](https://docs.python.org/3/library/functions.html#map) function.
 ```python
 map_cake = Cake(map, file_obj.write, strs_to_write)
 ```
-But `map` function returns iterator and we need to yield from it.
-Let's apply `list` function to do it.
+But `map` function returns iterator and we need to get elements from it.
+Built-in [`list`](https://docs.python.org/3/library/functions.html#func-list) function will do the job.
 ```python
 list_cake = Cake(list, map_cake)
 ```
-In the same manner as we did with `file_obj` let's merge these two statements into one.
-The final `FileBakery` will be look like this:
+In the same manner as we did for `file_obj` let's merge these two statements into one.
+The final `FileBakery` will look like this:
 ```python
 class FileBakeryMap(Bakery):
     file_obj: FileWrapper = Cake(Cake(FileWrapper, "hello.txt"))